 It all started when I was roughly 12years old.

 Now, for most people who read Twilight fan-fiction at the tail end of reading the books or watching the movies, they wanted a continuation of the story.
 Wanting to see how Jacob and Renesmee ended up, or just whatever adventures Bella and Edward could get into.
 That wasn’t the case for me.
-I actually found these stories quite boring but I was still intrigued as to how these borrowed characters could be used for one’s own story.
+I actually found these stories quite boring, but I was still intrigued by how these borrowed characters could be used for one’s own story.
 Then I discovered there was a genre solely dedicated to the mafia.

 I would obsess over these stories, read them day and night.
-I honestly couldn’t get enough.
+Honestly, I couldn’t get enough.
 Then one day I got the bright idea that if they could do it, then I could do it.

 So I did.

-Well, the unexpected happened.
-People read it.
+Well, the unexpected happened, people read it.
 And not only did they read it, but they liked it.
-I was able to write a story with these borrowed characters and people actually liked it.
-Talk about being shell shocked.
-However, I still wasn't able to release my own characters.
+I realized I could write a story with these borrowed characters and people would actually read it like it.
+Talk about being shell-shocked.

 You see, I had a really tough life that I’m not going to get into, and journaling was my way of coping.
-It was my outlet, it allowed me to function as a human being and not wallow around like a robot.
+It was my outlet; it allowed me to function as a human being and not wallow around like a robot.
 However, I had no idea that journaling about my sorrows and writing stories at the same time was not an option for me.
 I can’t explain why, but my brain will only allow for one, not for both.

 I became happy the day I started dating my husband.
-I guess you can say he was my cure, because soon after the journaling stopped, my characters, my stories, were finally ready to come to light.
+So I guess you can say he was my cure, because soon after the journaling stopped, my characters, my stories, were finally ready to come to light.

 So here I am, married, just finished my first book, working on my second book while raising my son and new daughter and life has never been better.